 From there, Candace let us wander around the house.
 The first place we entered was the living room, which had more bunnies than I have ever seen in my life, from floor to ceiling.

-From there we went into the TV room which has a couch and a TV and a ton of bunnies.
+From there we went into the TV room, which had a couch and a TV and a ton of bunnies.

 Then we went into the kitchen which has a fridge covered in bunny magnets and other kitchen related bunny products.

 There were also a couple of real bunnies in the room next to the kitchen that you could pet.

 After that, we proceeded to the backyard, which had a lot of outdoor bunny stuff including a massive metal bunny head that was a Rose Parade float bunny head that Candace is re-imagining into an art piece called “Big Bunny with Hare.”
 It’s not finished yet, but I am sure it will be unique.

 There was even an area with chalk where you could draw bunnies on the sidewalk.

 I ended up talking to Candace for a while, and she told me that she has had over 19,000 visitors to the museum and had news shows, blogs, and tourists stop by every day.
 It is evident from the conversation that Candace loves bunnies and is very proud of the museum.
 She is a very nice person as well and was an excellent guide on our bunny tour.